-If any material testing is required, such as for unidentifiable steel, it must be performed by a testing laboratory employed by the school district and acceptable to DSA.
-A list of acceptable testing laboratories can be found on the DSA website.
-For remotely located fabricators, refer to IR A-15: Testing and Inspection of Remotely Fabricated Structural Elements.
+If material testing is required, such as for unidentified steel, it must be performed by the LoR employed by the school district and qualified by the DSA Laboratory Evaluation and Acceptance (LEA) program.
+LEA qualified testing laboratories are listed on the DSA website.

+3.2.1 For remotely located fabricators, refer to IR A-15: Testing and Inspection of Remotely Fabricated Structural Elements.

-Test reports shall be submitted by the laboratory in accordance with the requirements of the California Administrative Code (CAC), and a final verified report (i.e., form DSA 291: Laboratory of Record Verified Report) shall be submitted at the conclusion of the fabrication.
+3.2.2 Test reports shall be submitted by the LoR in accordance with the requirements of the California Administrative Code (CAC), and a final verified report (i.e., form DSA 291: Laboratory of Record Verified Report) shall be submitted at the conclusion of the fabrication.